max124125/RXL-3D-printer-Project/README.md

 I don't believe these systems are at all built for speed.
 Additionally, they are niche enough that I wouldn't have the community support for help and reasearch that other systems do.

-Motion system update:
+Motion system update.
 <img src="https://github.com/user-attachments/assets/17fd242b-e8be-4ac5-91a2-24d65d2e011b" width="500" />

-Electronics system update:
+Electronics system update.
 <img src="https://github.com/user-attachments/assets/f4fbd3fc-0c91-4f77-9443-1db3cf87c521" width="500" />